Mama June Shannon 2016 Surgery Transformed Honey Boo Boo Mom Into Size 4

 People simply cannot wait to see what Mama June Shannon looks like now!
 Do you believe that she has dropped down to a size 4?!

-You can watch June Shannon in the 2016 documented series Mama June: From Not To Hot on Friday night at 10 p.m.
+You can watch June Shannon in the 2016 documentary series Mama June: From Not To Hot on Friday night at 10 p.m.
 Will you be tuning in?